From My Corner of the World

 Our journey to the top began with a modern twist on an ancient destination.
 We made it to the wall by using a ropeway - a cable subway that swept us up the mountain, offering a bird's-eye view of the undulating landscape.
 Once we stepped off, the real work began.
 We started climbing the wall, feeling every bit of the history beneath our feet.
 Eventually, we made it to a particularly steep end of a section.
 Exhausted and exhilarated, we sat down to catch our breath and simply take in the staggering views.
 Our son, possessing far more energy than we did, had already climbed further up to get a better vantage point, leaving us to enjoy a quiet moment of reflection.

 Afterward, the family requested a photo together.
 It was a simple, nice meeting, but it left a profound impact on us.
-This encounter served as a powerful reminder that at a people-to-people level, things are often very different from the complex narratives we read and hear in the news.
-In that moment, there were no borders or political tensions—just two families sharing a bit of shade and a mutual respect for a beautiful heritage.
+This encounter served as a powerful reminder that at a people-to-people level, things are often very different from the complex narratives (read Geopolitics) we read and hear in the news.
+In that moment, there were no borders or political tensions - just two families sharing a bit of rest and a mutual respect for a beautiful heritage.

 Standing there, watching the pride the Chinese people have for their culture, we realized that the Great Wall isn't just about the stones or the defense it once provided.
 It’s a backdrop for these tiny, heartwarming intersections of humanity.
 This was, without a doubt, the true highlight of our trip.